Techexpertise: The Digital Starter Kit

 First, the Techxperts can be requested by any classroom teacher to assist in their classroom while they are completing a tech-related project.
-For example, let’s say we have a grade one teacher who is using Book Creator.
+For example, let’s say we have a Grade 1 teacher who is using Book Creator.
 They have seen examples online of how a project may look but don’t have the skills to complete it.
 They may simply request our Techxperts to come in and support them and their students.
 In addition, this team may just be used as an extra body when every student seems to have a question!

 Techxpert members are also responsible for creating informative videos to be used at assemblies or shown in classrooms, such as news reports using a green screen app.
 Our members are given opportunities to learn new technology skills for themselves as well.
 We work individually with them to build their own capacity, and focus on a variety of topics such as Micro:bits, coding, and a range of other makerspace skills.